European shares open higher, optimism spreads over global markets

 “It’s unwelcome timing for the PM ahead of the UK’s white paper (policy proposal) on Brexit, and before crucial talks with Brussels, but markets welcome the removal of a major impediment to a pro-business ‘soft-Brexit’,” said Mike van Dulken and Artjom Hatsaturjants at Accendo Markets.

-Global miner BHP Billiton (BLT.L) was a major mover on the British stock market, rising 2.2 percent on speculation of BP BL.L, down 0.5 percent, could buy its U.S. shale assets.
+Global miner BHP Billiton was a major mover on the British stock market, rising 2.2 percent on speculation of BP , down 0.5 percent, could buy its U.S. shale assets.

-Across Europe, Air France KLM (AIRF.PA) was one of the best performers, rising 6.9 percent after reporting higher passenger traffic for June while a leading French transport executive was touted as its possible new chief executive.
+Across Europe, Air France KLM was one of the best performers, rising 6.9 percent after reporting higher passenger traffic for June while a leading French transport executive was touted as its possible new chief executive.
+(Reporting by Julien Ponthus; Editing by Toby Chopra)